akmaizzuddin17/debtsense-my/README.md

 ## AI Disclosure

 **Development Process:** Gemini 2.5 Pro used for brainstorming, architecture planning, and development strategy.
-Claude Code used for implementation.
 All code reviewed, tested, and understood by the developer.

 **Product AI:** The core AI intelligence uses **Gemini 2.5 Flash** exclusively (via Vertex AI), as required by the hackathon's Google AI Ecosystem mandate.